Configuring Dynamic RADIUS with Azure to Support WPA2-Enterprise

 7. Select the Conditions tab.

-8. From the Identity Provider drop-down list, select the Azure Core Platform created in the previous section (refer to the Creating a Core Platform section).
+8. From the Core Provider drop-down list, select the Entra ID Signal Source created in the previous section (refer to the Creating an Entra ID Signal Source section).

-9. In the Groups field, select the group to which you want to apply for this Policy Workflow.
-The group names that show up here are the Local Groups that we previously configured in our Core Platform (refer to the Configuring Groups section).
+9. In the Groups field, select the group to which you want to apply this Policy Workflow.
+The group names listed here are the Local Groups that we previously configured in Core Platform (refer to the Configuring Groups section).

 10. Click Update.

-You may notice that your User Role policies have a DEFAULT FALLBACK ROLE POLICY after you create an Core Platform.
-This policy allows the user to still authenticate to the network but assigns them a unique role if the Identity lookup fails.
+You may notice that your User Role policies have a DEFAULT FALLBACK ROLE POLICY after you create a Core Platform.
+This policy allows the user to still authenticate to the network, but assigns them a unique role if the Identity lookup fails.

 This ensures that both users do not experience disconnections if there is a small disruption in the connection between Azure and Cloud RADIUS.
-Your network can remain secure, and you can have those users auto-assigned into a Guest VLAN.
+Your network can remain secure, and you can have those users automatically assigned to a Guest VLAN.

-NOTE: DEFAULT FALLBACK ROLE POLICY is by default assigned to the DEFAULT NETWORK POLICY.
+NOTE: The DEFAULT FALLBACK ROLE POLICY is by default assigned to the DEFAULT NETWORK POLICY.

 The purpose of a Network Policy is to specify how Cloud RADIUS will authorize access to a particular User Role.
 A typical Network Policy would say something like: “If User Role = Staff, authorize access and assign them to VLAN 2”.
 You can configure any RADIUS Attribute to be sent to the wireless controller.
 If you leave the attribute section blank, it will just send Access Accept.